 Each participant completed 96 trials, one for each unique combination of target location (24) and banner type (4).
 The trials were divided into four blocks and randomized, with blocks counterbalanced across participants through a Latin square.
 Banner-target combinations in error trials were repeated, shuffled into the remainder of the block.
 Thus, participants correctly completed all trials for all combinations.
+Two percent of the combinations were omitted due to subtleties in the experimental software.
+To gather baseline pointing times, participants completed an additional target-only block, in which the target appeared in each of the 24 positions three times, and no distractors were present; the target-only block occurred after the first two blocks for all participants, and the results will not be discussed here.

 Procedure.
-Participants positioned themselves 56 cm from the screen with the precue at eye level; eye-to-screen distance was reestablished before each block.
+After reading instructions about the precue, target, bonuses, and PCD, participants positioned themselves 56 cm from the screen with the precue at eye level.
+Eye-to-screen distance was reestablished before each block.
 Participants were allowed an unlimited number of practice trials from the first block type to become accustomed to the PCD.
 When they were ready, the software was reset and the data collection began.
 Five additional practice trials initiated every block.